Project Portfolio

 Referencing & Additional Sources of Information

 Absolutely!
-Same rules apply as for the blogs: urls are an accepted way of referencing.
+The same rules apply to blogs: URLs are an accepted way of referencing.

 Furthermore, you will add substantially to the literature and information for the theme as it was supplied in the course.
 At least one of these additions is of a source that is academic in nature.